• For Individuals

 Programming Languages, Part B

-Skills you'll gain: Other Programming Languages, Programming Principles, Computer Programming, Object Oriented Programming (OOP), Data Structures, Debugging, Functional Design
+Skills you'll gain: Other Programming Languages, Software Design, Ruby (Programming Language), Programming Principles, Data Structures, Software Architecture, Computer Programming, Functional Design, Debugging

 4.9